Alpha Chi: History

 In 1915, Southwestern University President Charles M. Bishop created an honor society to encourage and promote superior students.
 Faculty at Southwestern reached out to four other colleges and universities in Texas to create an intercollegiate honor society.
 On February 22, 1922, the Scholarship Societies of Texas were formed.
 A year later, representatives from 13 schools met on the campus of the University of Texas at Austin and six other schools mailed in votes to establish the organization's first constitution.

 These nineteen schools went on to establish their chapters of the organization including the Nolle Scholarship Society at Southwest Texas State Normal College, now known as Texas State University–San Marcos.
 Between 1926 and 1927 the honor society expanded to schools in Arkansas and Louisiana resulting in the name changing to the Scholarship Societies of the South.
 Dean Alfred H. Nolle, after whom Southwest Texas' chapter was named, became president of the newly named organization; Nolle would later serve as the secretary-treasurer for nearly fifty years.

 With plans for further expansion, in 1934 the organization voted to change its name again, this time to Alpha Chi.
 The name was chosen such that its initials ΑΧ would come from the Greek words aletheia for truth and χαρακτήρ for the character.
 Its purpose is "to encourage sound scholarship and devotion to truth.
 In 1955, Alpha Chi became a member of the Association of College Honor Societies.

 At the 2007 National Convention, a membership category for graduate students was created allowing them, as well as college juniors and seniors, to join the society.
 In 2012, it had 337 active chapters, 12,577 active members, and had initiated 409,402 members.

 Its headquarters is in Little Rock, Arkansas.

 Symbols

-The name Alpha Chi was chosen such that its initials ΑΧ would come from the Greek words aletheia for truth and χαρακτήρ for the character.
+The name Alpha Chi was chosen such that its initials ΑΧ would come from the Greek words ἀλήθεια (aletheia) for truth and χαρακτήρ for the character.
 Its motto is "You shall know the truth and the truth shall make you free."
 The society's colors are emerald green and sapphire blue; this are also the colors of its honor cords.
 Its publications are Alpha Chi Recorder and Alpha Chi Newsletter.